|

 today.
 However, he made and sold a number of Mecographs in

+several different versions with horizontal pendulums.
 The Vibroplex did help telegraphers avoid RMD, but it also

 helped them send faster, which meant they earned more money,